RaushanKumar25/React-Redux-js/18 Fragments/learning-fragments/README.md

 When multiple components need different data
 When you want a single reusable component
 When you want to separate logic and UI

+# Default Props

+:Explain that components can have default values if the parent doesn’t send any data.

+1:Props Type

+2:Mention that props can be:

+3:Strings

+4:Numbers

+5:Arrays

+# Objects
+:Functions
+:Boolean values
+:This helps show how flexible props are.